ansible/ansible-documentation/docs/docsite/rst/community/documentation_contributions.rst

     If building on macOS with Python 3.8 or later, you must use Sphinx >= 2.2.2.
 See `#6803 <https://github.com/sphinx-doc/sphinx/pull/6879>`_ for details.

-Periodically cloning Ansible core
+Periodically cloning Ansible Core
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Documentation in the ``ansible/ansible-documentation`` repository builds "on top of" the ``ansible/ansible`` repository.
-When you set up your local build environment, you clone the relevant parts Ansible core.
+When you set up your local build environment, you clone the relevant parts Ansible Core.

-To ensure that you use the latest source from Ansible core, you should periodically run the following script before you build documentation:
+To ensure that you use the latest source from Ansible Core, you should periodically run the following script before you build documentation:

    .. code-block:: bash